ItzSimplyJoe/Virtual-Assistant/README.md

 - Can provide weather data about your current area
 - Can use ChatGPT to do anything that you need.

+## Future Features

+- Better answer formatting (Easier to understand)
+- Less Buggy
+- More languages
+- More features
+- Both voice and text in one UI at the same time

 ## Installation

 To use the virtual assistant, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the `SignupGUIs.py` file to start the virtual assistant.
+3. Run the `run.bat` or `hidebat.vbs` file to start the virtual assistant.

 ## Usage